Avoidability beyond paths: The method of pendant extensions

 This implies that the limit graph $G(S^*)$ is unique up to isomorphism.
 Indeed, since the stage sequences are `stage-wise' unique, either they are all finite, with the same number of stages, or they are all infinite.
 In the former case, there exists a unique positive integer $j$ such that the limit graph of any stage sequence $S^*$ is isomorphic to the stage $j$ graph of $S^*$.
 In the latter case, clearly $G(S^*)$ is the limit graph of the subsequence consisting only of the stage graphs.
 Thus, in both cases the limit graph $G(S^*)$ is unique up to isomorphism. \end{proof}

 \begin{rem} We do not know whether the uniqueness holds for non-connected two-rooted graphs.
 The difficulty is to extend~\cref{lemma:stage-ext}.
-In particular, the statement that the stage $j$ graph is the $(\hat H,\hat s,\hat t)$-extension of the stage $j-1$ graph is not correct anymore.
+In particular, the analogue of~\cref{stage-j-graphs-and-extensions}, that the stage $j$ graph is the $(\hat H,\hat s,\hat t)$-extension of the stage $j-1$ graph is not correct anymore.
 For example, let $(\hat H, \hat s, \hat t)$ be the two-rooted graph such that $\hat H$ is the $4$-vertex graph consisting of two isolated edges $\{\hat s, u\}$ and $\{\hat t, v\}$.
 In this case, the stage $1$ graph is the $(\hat H,\hat s,\hat t)$-extension of the stage $0$ graph, and consists of two disjoint copies of $P_4$.
 The stage $2$ graph is also the $(\hat H,\hat s,\hat t)$-extension of the stage $1$ graph, and consists of two disjoint copies of $P_6$.
 However, the stage $3$ graph consists of two copies of the graph obtained from $P_6$ by adding a pendant edge to every vertex.
-This graphs differs from the $(\hat H,\hat s,\hat t)$-extension of the stage $2$ graph, which consists of two disjoint copies of $P_8$. \end{rem}
+This graph differs from the $(\hat H,\hat s,\hat t)$-extension of the stage $2$ graph, which consists of two disjoint copies of $P_8$. \end{rem}

-By \cref{thm:unique-proper-extension}, every connected two-rooted graph $(H,s,t)$ admits a proper PE-sequence, and limit graphs of all such sequences are isomorphic to the same graph.
-We will call it the \emph{limit graph} of $(H,s,t)$ and denote it by $G(H,s,t)$.
+By \cref{thm:unique-proper-extension}, every connected two-rooted graph $(\hat H, \hat s, \hat t)$ admits a proper PE-sequence, and limit graphs of all such sequences are isomorphic to the same graph.
+We will call it the \emph{limit graph} of $(\hat H, \hat s, \hat t)$ and denote it by $G(\hat H, \hat s, \hat t)$.

-\begin{cor} No connected two-rooted graph $(H,s,t)$ can have both a finite and an infinite PE-sequence. \end{cor}
+\begin{cor} No connected two-rooted graph can have both a finite and an infinite PE-sequence. \end{cor}

-\begin{proof} Suppose for a contradiction that a two-rooted graph $(H,s,t)$ has both a finite PE-sequence $S$, as well as an infinite one, say $S'$.
+\begin{proof} Suppose for a contradiction that a two-rooted graph $(\hat H, \hat s, \hat t)$ has both a finite PE-sequence $S$, as well as an infinite one, say $S'$.
 Since $S$ is finite, it is proper.
-By~\cref{thm:unique-proper-extension}, the limit graph of $S'$ is an induced subgraph of the limit graph of some proper PE-sequence $S''$ of $(H, s, t)$.
-Since $H$ is connected, the same theorem also implies that the limit graphs of $S$ and $S''$ are isomorphic.
-Hence, the infinite graph $G(S')$ is an induced subgraph of the limit graph of $S$, which is finite, a contradiction. \end{proof}
+By~\cref{thm:unique-proper-extension}, the limit graph of $S'$ is a subgraph of the limit graph of some proper PE-sequence $S''$ of $(\hat H, \hat s, \hat t)$.
+Since $\hat H$ is connected, the same theorem also implies that the limit graphs of $S$ and $S''$ are isomorphic.
+Hence, the infinite graph $G(S')$ is a subgraph of the limit graph of $S$, which is finite, a contradiction. \end{proof}

 \cref{cor:infiniteG*} implies the following.